PeymanKh/turkish_crypto_exchnage_comparison/README.md

 ### 5.View the report:

-The `results` and visualizations can be found in the report directory in a PowerPoint file.
+The report and visualizations can be found in the `report` directory in a PowerPoint file.

 <a name="References"></a>